 As you well know, there are two major college entrance exams—the ACT and the SAT.
-Some students take one over the other based off of where they live (certain areas of America seem to have a different preference), and others simply take both.
+Some students take one over the other based on where they live (certain areas of America seem to have a different preference), and others simply take both.

 But if you’re asking yourself the question: which should I take?
 Ask yourself another question first: why are you asking that?
 Is it because you wonder if colleges prefer one over the other (hint: they don’t)?
-Or is it because you’re wondering which you can score better on?
+Or is it because you’re thinking about which test to take so you can score better?
 If your question is related to the latter, read on!

-The ACT and SAT, while both college entrance exams, are formatted a little differently.
+The ACT and SAT are formatted a little differently.
 As such, they feature different ways of testing their students.
-A student might be better suited for the style of the ACT over the SAT, for example.
+A student might prefer the ACT’s format over the SAT’s format, for example.
 So let’s break down the differences between the big two.

-The ACT is broken down into four different sections: Reading, Math, English, and Science.
+The ACT breaks down into four different sections: Reading, Math, English, and Science.
 And then there’s the optional Writing portion with the essay.

 Reading / English: When it comes to asking questions, the ACT tends to be a little more straightforward than the SAT.
 There is less intuitive thinking involved, as it’s more focused on the answers themselves than the logic leading to it.